NREL/Panel-Segmentation/README.md

 classification model (VGG16_classification_model.h5).
 - Perform image segmentation on the satellite image, to locate the solar array(s) in the image on a pixel-by-pixel basis, using an image segmentation model (VGG16Net_ConvTranpose_complete.h5).
-- Using spectral clustering, isolate individual solar arrays in the masked image.
+- Using connected components clustering, isolate individual solar arrays in the masked image.
 - Perform azimuth estimation on each solar array cluster in the masked image.